Technical SEO

 Disallow: /

-You can have this syntax if you want everything to be crawled by all search engines.
+Allow everything to be crawled by all search engines:

 User-agent: *